-- 1. If a protected or officially registered variety, used as an example variety, has been registered with a different denomination by some members of the Union, the denomination used in the Table of Characteristics should be the denomination by which it was registered by the first member of the Union granting protection to that variety.
-The other denominations may be presented in Chapter 8. - 2.
-In the case of a variety, used as an example variety, which is not protected or officially registered, the denomination used in the Table of Characteristics should be that by which the variety is most widely known by members of the Union.
-Where necessary, any alternative names (synonyms) may be presented in Chapter 8, but only where the alternative names can clearly, and exclusively, identify the variety concerned.
+In the case of a variety, used as an example variety, which has not been protected or officially registered, the denomination used in the Table of Characteristics should be that by which the variety is most widely known by members of the Union.
+Where necessary, any alternative names (synonyms) may be presented in Chapter 8, but only where the alternative names clearly, and exclusively, identify the variety concerned.